redrocket-ctf/redrocket_blog/_posts/2020-08-30-google-ctf-quals-2020-echo.md

 # Challenge overwiew

 The challenge itself was an "echo service" written in C++, listening for connections on localhost.
 To interact with it on the remote end, it was necessary to upload a binary to the launcher service, which executed the received binary "in memory".
-The echo service itself was running as root, therefore we neet to pwn it to get the flag.
+The echo service itself was running as root, therefore we need to pwn it to get the flag.
 The functionality of the service was simple:

 1. Receive and store data in a std::string until a newline char occurred
 2. Echo the data back